roots/docs/docs/trellis/master/debugging-php.md

+---
+description: Use Xdebug in Trellis to debug your PHP.
+Trellis is configured with Xdebug and ready to rock out of the box in development.
+---

 # Debugging PHP

 There are many ways to go about debugging a PHP application, and one of the most effective ways is using a debugger.
 One of the most powerful tools in the PHP community to go about doing this is [Xdebug](https://en.wikipedia.org/wiki/Xdebug).